cstyan/adbDocumentation/README.md

 format: `streamType:options.`.
 For example `adb reboot` would be `reboot:`, `adb shell rm -rf /` would be `shell:rm -rf /`, etc.

-## Undocumented Commands
+## Sync Commands
-Besides the 7 command types listed in the documentation for ADB there are a number of 'undocumented' command types.
+Besides the 7 command types listed in the documentation for ADB there are a number of 'undocumented' sync command types.
 You can think of these as sub commands, as they come as the data payload for another command.
 These sub commands are used to signal the device about the next thing we want to do, or information we want it to send us.